 The major in American Studies requires completing twelve semester courses.
 Four of these are lower-level (200-level) semester courses in two introductory sequences, one in American Culture and one in American History.
-To satisfy the sequence in American Culture students must take one of the three following course sequences, either
+To satisfy the sequence in American Culture students must take one of the four following course sequences, either

 Introduction to American Culture I (AMS 209 cross-listed as ENG 209) and Introduction to American Culture II (AMS 210 cross-listed as ENG 210), or